Isuzu D-Max: United Kingdom

+The third-generation D-Max went on sale in the UK in April 2021.
+In the UK, the D-Max comes in Single Cab, Extended Cab and Double Cab bodystyles, four trim levels, and powered by a 1.9-litre turbocharged diesel engine.

+In September 2021, Isuzu UK teamed up with Arctic Trucks to introduce the D-Max AT35, built for serious off-roaders.

+Vietnam

-The third generation D-Max was launched in Indonesia on 11 November 2021.
-It is offered in three grades: 1.9L MT Single Cab, 1.9L MT Double cab, and 1.9L MT Rodeo.
+The third-generation D-Max was launched in Vietnam on 16 April 2021, it is offered in three variants: 1.9L 4x2 Prestige MT, 1.9L 4x2 Prestige AT and 1.9L 4x4 Type Z AT.

+The facelifted D-Max was launched in Vietnam on 23 October 2024, with the same variants from the pre-facelift model.

+Facelift

+The facelifted D-Max debuted on 6 October 2023 in Thailand, with a new front fascia design, new headlights, a new tailgate, updated graphics for taillights and a few interior changes.

 Engines

 The 1.9-litre and 3.0-litre four-cylinder turbodiesel engines were carried over from the previous generation.
-While the 1.9-litre RZ4E-TC engine remains unchanged, the 3.0-litre engine, now named 4JJ3-TCX, has received several updates, including a reshaped combustion chamber, higher-pressure injectors, a diamond-like carbon coating on the piston pins, an electronic variable geometry turbocharger and a double-scissor timing gear.
+While the 1.9-litre RZ4E-TC engine remains unchanged, the 3.0-litre engine, renamed 4JJ3-TCX, has received several updates, including a reshaped combustion chamber, higher-pressure injectors, a diamond-like carbon coating on the piston pins, an electronic variable geometry turbocharger and a double-scissor timing gear.
 It led to the increase of 13 PS and 70 Nm over the old 4JJ1-TCX.
+The 2.2 DDi MaxForce diesel engine was introduced in November 2024.

+D-Max EV

+The EV version of the D-Max was unveiled at the 2025 Commercial Vehicle Show in Birmingham, England.
+It is available in extended-cab and dual-cab configurations.
+Pre-sales for the UK began in the second half of 2025 and deliveries scheduled to commence in February 2026.
+It uses a 66.9-kWh lithium-ion battery and comes standard with a dual-motor, all-wheel-drive setup making 188 PS and 325 Nm of torque and can travel 163 miles (263 kilometers) on a single charge.

 Safety

 The model has earned a five-star crash safety rating from ASEAN NCAP, Australasian NCAP and Euro NCAP.
 It is the first pick-up to receive five stars under the Euro NCAP assessment.